Into Music: The Greatest Band You’ve Never Heard – Chapter 14

 “C’mon guys, let’s make this count,” I said, the sweat still glistening on my gorgeous forehead.

 “It’s been a long hard season without rain,” replied the Bold Yin.

-Three hours later and all five of us were lying on the floor of some teuchters living room wrapped in curtains and blankets, snoring heavily.
+Three hours later, all five of us were lying on the floor of some teuchters living room, wrapped in curtains and blankets, snoring heavily.

 Zero for fucking three.
 At least the flat was nice this time.
 And we weren’t robbed by a fat Whitesnake fan.

-“God’s honest truth,” smirked the Tall One, driving.
+“God’s honest truth,” smirked the Tall One, behind the wheel.